Skills Based Therapy for Late-Identified Autistic Adults

-Whether you’re newly diagnosed, self-diagnosed, or have known for years… you deserve a therapist that honors your autistic identity.
-I offer neurodiversity-affirming therapy for autistic adults who are ready to stop masking, reduce burnout, and build a life that actually feels like theirs.
+Whether you’re newly diagnosed, self-diagnosed, late-identified, or have known about your autism for a long time, you deserve therapy that actually helps you function better in daily life, not just talk about feelings without direction.
+I offer skills-based, neurodiversity-affirming therapy designed to help autistic adults stop masking, reduce burnout, and build a life that actually fits you

 you might be wondering…